obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/copy-document-as-html.md

 Developed by: [[mvdkwast]]
 Mobile compatible: [[Desktop-only plugins|No]]

-Copy the current document to clipboard as HTML, including images
+Copy the current document to clipboard as HTML, including images, diagrams etc...

 %% ----- Do not edit anything above this line ----- %%